evelynrodriguezc/instagram-login-clone/README.md

 # instagram-clon

-# Using: HTML, CSS, REACT
+### Using: HTML, CSS and REACT

+Instagram Log In with responsive design.